Affine Hecke algebras for classical p-adic groups: Introduction

-with the following properties. \begin{itemize} \item On the standard maximal commutative subalgebras $\mc O (T_{\mf s}) \subset \mc H (\mf s)$ and\\ $\mc O (T_{\mf s^\vee}) \subset \mc H (\mf s^\vee, q_F^{1/2})$, the isomorphism is prescribed by the L-parameters of supercuspidal representations from Theorem \ref{thm:A} and from the LLC for general linear groups. \item There is a canonical bijection between the root system associated to $\mf s$ and the root system associated to $\mf s^\vee$. \item The isomorphism is canonical up to conjugation by elements of $\mc O (T_{\mf s})^\times$ and (in the cases with $G^+ \neq G$) up to the action of $\Out(\mc G)$. \end{itemize} There exists an analogous isomorphism of Hecke algebras for $G^+$, which is canonical up to conjugation by elements of $\mc O (T_{\mf s})^\times$. \end{thmintro}
+with the following properties. \begin{itemize} \item On the standard maximal commutative subalgebras $\mc O (T_{\mf s}) \subset \mc H (\mf s)$ and\\ $\mc O (T_{\mf s^\vee}) \subset \mc H (\mf s^\vee, q_F^{1/2})$, the isomorphism is prescribed by the $L$-parameters of supercuspidal representations from Theorem~\ref{thm:A} and from the local Langlands correspondence for general linear groups. \item There is a canonical bijection between the root system associated to $\mf s$ and the root system associated to $\mf s^\vee$. \item The isomorphism is canonical up to conjugation by elements of $\mc O (T_{\mf s})^\times$ and (in the cases with $G^+ \neq G$) up to the action of $\mr{Out}(\mc G)$. \end{itemize} There exists an analogous isomorphism of Hecke algebras for $G^+$, which is canonical up to conjugation by elements of $\mc O (T_{\mf s})^\times$.